whily/yalo/README.md

    system.
 3. At REPL, type `(in-package :cc)` to switch to package *cc* (alternatively, one can user keyboard shortcut `C-x M-p` and then type `cc`).
-4. Type `(write-kernel "floppy.img")` at SLIME REPL to generate the kernel.
+4. Type `(write-kernel "../floppy.img")` at SLIME REPL to generate the kernel.
+   Here we assume that current directory is `cc` of the source tree, therefore `floppy.img` is written directly to the source tree, where scripts to run the image (e.g. `run-bochs`) are located.

 ## Run Image